PX4/PX4-user_guide/en/frames_vtol/vtol_quadplane_foxtech_loong_2160.md

 #### Motor Direction and Orientation

-Arm the vehicle with the props of in stabilized mode.
+Arm the vehicle with the propellers still detached in [Stabilized mode](../flight_modes_fw/stabilized.md).
 Check that all the quad-motors spin with a similar low idle speed and verify that the direction is correct.
 Check the following reactions:

 - Roll stick to the right.
   The left two motors should spool up